 3. The bedding from the coop is slowly improving our garden soil

-Our chicken bedding is made of a combination of straw, wood chips, and manure, all of which are good for plants.
-It’s best to let the bedding sit for a full year if at all possible before using it, but this year, I used pre-mature bedding in my pumpkin patch and have noticed a huge difference in the quality of the soil.
-The soil in my pumpkin patch is pretty bad, but before planting, I put manure in each hole and then I put fairly well-rotted chicken bedding in my garden early in the season.
-Unfortunately, I could only fill about half of the holes, but a few weeks later you could see a big difference in the pumpkins that got the chicken manure versus those that did not receive it.
+The soil in my pumpkin patch is pretty bad, but before planting, I put manure in each hole, and then I put fairly well-rotted chicken bedding in my garden early in the season.
+Unfortunately, I could only fill about half of the holes, but a few weeks later, you could see a big difference between the pumpkins that received chicken manure and those that did not.

 The disadvantages of free-range chickens

-Lastly, if you free range, be prepared to lose a few chickens yearly.
 While we do our best never to let our chickens out unless we are home for the day, we’re not perfect.
-Generally, we rarely lose a chicken by only letting the chickens out after 9:00 a.m. and then back into their coop before the darkness falls for the night.
-But you still may lose chickens from time to time and different areas will have different levels of predators.
+Generally, we rarely lose a chicken by letting the chickens out only after 9:00 a.m. and then back into their coop before darkness falls at night.
+But you may still lose chickens from time to time, and different areas will have varying levels of predators.
 Foxes, weasels, and hawks are common in my area.
-For us, the foxes are the biggest predators but in some areas, the predator pressure is so bad that you cannot free range at all.
+For us, the foxes are the biggest predators, but in some areas, the predator pressure is so bad that you cannot free range at all.
 Even some dogs will eat chickens!

 P.S.
 For the uninitiated, you will know a chicken has died when you see a little pile of feathers and nothing else.